hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ##### GroupConfig
 Clients should provide group name and password in order to connect to the cluster.
-It can be configured using `GroupConfig`
+It can be configured using `GroupConfig`, as shown below.

 ```java
 clientConfig.setGroupConfig(new GroupConfig("dev","dev-pass"));
 ```

 ##### Client Properties
-TODO
+To Do

 ##### ClientSecurityConfig

 In the cases where the security established with `GroupConfig` is not enough and you want your clients connecting securely to the cluster, `ClientSecurityConfig` can be used.
-This configuration has a `credentials` parameter with which IP address and UID are set (please see [ClientSecurityConfig.java](#com/hazelcast/client/config/ClientSecurityConfig.java)).
+This configuration has a `credentials` parameter with which IP address and UID are set.
+Please see `ClientSecurityConfig.java` in our code.

 ##### SerializationConfig

-For client side seriliazation, hazelcast configuration is used.
-Please refer to [Serialiazation](#)
+For the client side serialization, Hazelcast configuration is used.
+Please refer to [Serialiazation](#serialization) chapter.

 ##### LoadBalancer
-TODO
+To Do

 ##### ListenerConfig
-Global event listeners can be configured using ListenerConfig as
+Global event listeners can be configured using ListenerConfig as shown below.

 ```java